Eric-Weine/divvy-analysis/README.md

 ### Prerequisites

 To run the rmd script on your system, a number of packages must be installed.
-To install them, the following commands can be entered into an R script.
+To install them, the following command can be entered into an R script.

 ```
-install.packages("boot")
-install.packages("glmnet")
-install.packages("MASS")
-install.packages("pscl")
-install.packages("randomForest")
+install.packages(c("boot", "glmnet", "MASS", "pscl", "randomForest"))
 ```

 ## Authors